scullxbones/akka-persistence-mongo/README.md

  * Three projects, a core and two driver implementations.
 To use you must pull jars for both the common and one of the drivers:
    * common provides integration with Akka persistence, implementing the plugin API
    * casbah provides an implementation against the casbah driver
-   * rxmongo provides an implementation against the ReactiveMongo driver (NOT FUNCTIONAL ATM)
+   * rxmongo provides an implementation against the ReactiveMongo driver
  * The tests will automatically download mongodb via flapdoodle's embedded mongo utility, do not be alarmed :)
  * Supports MongoDB major versions 2.4 and 2.6